Tomtardation/Chat/readme.txt

 A simple chat for users to talk to each other.
-The server and clients will interact with each other in form of binary data and through websockets.
+The server and clients will interact with each other in form of binary data through websockets.
 The server is coded in Python and will be asynchronous and multi-processor support.
 The client will be in HTML and JavaScript.

 Users will be able to see chat history and users online in each of their accessible rooms.